julian-baumann/open-phybox/README.md

 A re-implementation of the Phybox experiment box for the classroom.
 The original Phybox only works with legacy operating systems such as Windows XP.
 This repository contains firmware for a custom ESP-based build that is compatible with the original Phybox meters, but works with modern operating systems like iPadOS.

+A brief synopsis of this project and also part of a reverse engineering process of the phybox can be found [here](/documentation/synopsis/Output/PhyboxReverseEngineering.pdf).

 ## Repository structure

 ```